swipesomething/numetal-ai-generation/README.md

 - 27th try: https://www.riffusion.com/song/70720efd-ec14-47d8-aa51-71939e108485
   - It feels like the more descriptive tags I add, the worse it gets.
 Either I don't know how to use this feature, or it could also just be that the FUZZ-0.8 model used at the time of this creation wasn't trained on nu-metal.

-Riffusion users should remind themselves that it isn't forbidden to play around with the song outside Riffusion.
+Riffusion users should be reminded that it isn't forbidden to play around with the song outside Riffusion.
 In fact, it's low-key encouraged as Riffusion gives you everything you need; you can download the stems (a zip file with all the instruments of your song in individual tracks).
 With the stems, you can put your song in your favorite DAW (Digital Audio Workstation), chop samples, add effects, and essentially use the same techniques that a professional producer would use.
 I personally use FL Studio as I purchased it forever ago, but if you're not looking to buy, you can still work with the demo version (you will be able to export your track as a `.wav` or `.mp3` but you won't be able to save your project file).

 ## Getting the stems in our DAW